obsidianmd/obsidian-developer-docs/en/Obsidian Publish/About Obsidian Publish.md

 Theming for Obsidian Publish is made simple with CSS variables.
 [Learn more about CSS variables and how to use them.](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)

-The list of CSS variables available for customization fall into two groups:
+The list of [[CSS variables]] available for customization fall into two groups:

-- [[App CSS variables]] are inherited from the Obsidian app theme.
+- **App variables** are inherited from the Obsidian app theme.
 These primarily control the colors and styling of the content.
-- [[CSS variables for Obsidian Publish]] control the elements specific to Obsidian Publish.
+- **Publish-specific variables** control the elements specific to Obsidian Publish.